 A very significant companion task for qualification testing is clearly defining the purpose of the qualification testing.
-Is this testing being performed to demonstrate proper system function, non-interference or only efficient use of spectrum?
+Is this testing being performed to demonstrate proper system function or only efficient use of spectrum?
 These issues become extremely important when qualifying a product.
-To have clear and objective qualification regiments, consensus solutions must be developed and promulgated.
-Simply put, the regulator has one set of concerns and the system operator has a different but sometimes overlapping set of concerns.
+The issues that arise often legitimately impinge on multiple aspects of a product.
+However, to have clear and objective qualification regiments consensus solutions must be developed and promulgated.

-For cell phones such a division has been developed in which a mobile handset must first receive an FCC equipment grant, and then receive CTIA approval, before most carriers will accept the device into their network.
+For cell phones such a division has been developed in which a mobile handset must receive an FCC equipment grant then it must receive CTIA approval before most carriers will accept the device into their network.
 The FCC equipment grant is limited to issues of spectrum use while the CTIA certification is focused on operational performance in a cellular network.

-The advantage of this dual system is that it allows the regulatory requirements to be managed exclusively by the FCC, knowing that other important issues will be managed by the CTIA certification.
+The advantage of this dual system is that it allow the regulatory requirements to be managed exclusively by the FCC, knowing that other issues, while very important will be managed by the CTIA certification.
 Such a division of responsibility supports a consistency of scope, which may not be possible otherwise.

 There are a number of issues, some of which can be identified now.
-Others will certainly arise as specific DASM implementations are proposed, and as these implementations become increasingly complex, using more variables to increase spectral efficiency and achieve other benefits.
-Therefore, it is to be expected that specifications and test cases will arise from both engineering analysis and field experience.
+Others will certainly arise as specific DASM implementations are proposed and as these implementations become increasingly complex, using more variables to increase spectral efficiency and achieve other benefits.

 It is important to identify these issues as soon as possible.
-For each issue, its potential impact to spectrum efficiency or system operation must be explored and understood.
+For each issue its potential impact to spectrum efficiency or system operation must be explored and understood.
 Then, a consensus must be developed to assign this to an appropriate sphere of qualification.
 Some issues will appropriately be assigned as a spectrum management concern.
 Implementations that fall outside of certain parameters should not be allowed to operate.
 Other issues will not degrade spectrum efficiency or create increased interference directly but may affect system performance.
-While important, these issues may be assigned as system qualification issues.
+While important these issues may be assigned as system qualification issues.
 The authority responsible for approving system components may be willing to accept degraded performance because of other benefits being delivered by a particular implementation.